alexanderkoller/pergamon/pergamon.typ

 = Changelog

+==== Changes in 0.4.0 (unreleased)
+- Introduced the `format-field` argument, which allows flexible control over how #pergamon formats individual #bibtex fields in the reference.
+- Cleaned up the formatting of titles that permit subtitles.

 ==== Changes in v0.3.2 (2025-10-02)

-- Fixes a number of bugs.
+- Fixed a number of bugs.
 - Added the `print-identifiers` parameter to `format-reference`.

 ==== Changes in v0.3.1 (2025-09-22)

-- Fixes a number of bugs.
+- Fixed a number of bugs.
 - Can now specify different name formats for authors, editors, etc.
 - Can now specify prefixes and suffixes in authoryear citations.
+- Citing a nonexistent reference key now displays a warning.

 ==== Changes in v0.3.0